mm-rezaei/CryptoTechnicalAnalysis/README.md

 ## Product Setup
-* Video: Setup Microsoft SQL Server 2017 (Or any other SQL DBMS) and Create Database
+* Setup Microsoft SQL Server 2017 (Or any other SQL DBMS) and Create Database Watch the video below to install the database and apply the required settings.

   [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/YYhKG-UAr-w/0.jpg)](https://www.youtube.com/watch?v=YYhKG-UAr-w)